snap-one/docs-driverworks-fundamentals/source/includes/19_driver_icon_management/_1-DRIVERICONMANAGEMENT.md

 ### Combo Drivers
 Combo Drivers are drivers that represent both the proxy and protocol information in a single driver file.
 They are also the simplest with regard to implementing driver icons.
-The example below shows a combo driver's XML and identifies the attributes that define the driver's icons: the small and large XML tags:
+The example to the right shows a combo driver's XML and identifies the attributes that define the driver's icons: the small and large XML tags:

 ```xml
 <created></created